hlovatt/tag2ver/README.md

 Description:

-  * Description of the version, normally a single short sentence (typically in quotes to allow spaces).
+  * Description of the version: a single, short, < 50 characters, sentence with an imperative mood (in quotes to allow spaces).

 Actions: